-See the "Using Your Handbook and Benefits Program" section for active employees for a complete definition of eligible dependents.
-Eligible dependents who have not been covered for five years, may purchase COBRA coverage or, in certain cases, convert to an individual plan immediately after you retire.
-See the "Your Health Care Benefits" section for active employees for more information about when dependents must make their COBRA or conversion election.
+See the Using Your Handbook and Benefits Program section for active employees for a complete definition of eligible dependents.
+Eligible dependents who have not been covered for five1 years, may purchase COBRA coverage immediately after you retire.
+See the Your Health Care Benefits section for active employees for more information about when dependents must make their COBRA or conversion election.